-There are plenty more than 5 great reasons to stop by Gembrook Village, but these five will get you hooked on driving or catching a steam train through the Dandenong ranges on a sunny weekend!
+Gembrook village is off the beaten path and will end your search for an interesting and fun day trip from Melbourne that’s not another beach on the Mornington Peninsula!
+There are plenty more than 5 great reasons to stop by Gembrook Village, but this comprehensive guide to the best five will get you hooked on driving or catching a steam train through the Yarra Ranges on a sunny weekend!

-Driving here in our 1968 Series 1 E-Type Jag is a heavenly experience (not so much in winter…) But one of the other 5 great reasons to stop by Gembrook village is the equally wonderful way of getting to this little village less than two hours from central Melbourne….
+But one of the other 5 great reasons to stop by Gembrook village is the equally wonderful way of getting to this little village less than two hours from central Melbourne.

 Ride the Puffing Billy Steam Train